RISAT 2 [ISRO]

 RISAT 2 was launched as the prime passenger on an indian PSLV-CA launch vehicle together with a small piggy-back satellite.

-A much larger follow-on satellite, RISAT 2A, is planned for 2020 to provide continuity of service.
+A much larger follow-on satellite with an Indian X-band SAR payload, RISAT 2A, is planned for 2020 to provide continuity of service.

 |Type / Application:||Earth Observing, radar|